richsalz/draft-rsalz-update-registries/draft-ietf-ntp-update-registries.md

 The reference {{RFC5906}} should be added, if possible.

-The following two Notes should be added:
+The following two Notes are added:

 - Field Types in the range 0xF000 through 0xFFFF, inclusive, are reserved for experimentation and development.
 IANA cannot assign them.